 There have been no new trustees introduced in this reporting period.
-However, it is recognised that an appropriate induction process should be in place to support the addition of new trustees.
-This is under review and will be put in place within the next reporting period.
+However, there is an appropriate induction process in place to support new trustees.

 A working knowledge of the current Statement of Investment Principles (SIP)

 As is set out earlier, the Scheme does not have a SIP at this time due to particular circumstances of the Scheme.